aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There's no angry way to say bubbles.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Sat Apr  5 05:09:04 2025
+Last update: Sun Apr  6 05:08:41 2025

 ### Let's play! 🎮